ACES$ Alabama caregiver hugging a teen boy with developmental disabilities

 Director, Independent Living Services

 Keith Loughney, MyCIL’s Director of Independent Living Services, has over 15 years’ experience in working with people with disabilities.
 As director, Keith develops and leads strategies for extending our mission’s impact in northeastern PA.
+He tirelessly promotes the Independent Living philosophy and the systems needed to sustain this effort by representing MyCIL at human services agencies, schools, and other community providers.

 kloughney@mycil.org